 Given the advantages explained above, it’s not surprising Venafi found that Let’s Encrypt accounted for 84 percent of the digital certificates issued to lookalike domains.
 The service issued 15,000 certificates containing the word “PayPal” between January 1, 2016 and March 6, 2017, for example.
 Of those issued certificates, 95 percent of them were used for phishing sites.

 You can make your organization more costly to exploit by avoiding wildcard certificates.
 Although wildcard certificates make business operations simpler, they provide a tremendous opportunity to any cyber-criminal who compromises your web server or steals a wildcard certificate’s private key.

 Don’t let cyber-criminals use your wildcard certificate security in malicious campaigns.
 Avoid using wildcard certificates on production systems, especially public-facing ones.
 Instead, you should use subdomain-specific certificates that are rotated often.
 Compromised wildcard certificate security can lead to serious repercussions, but, by using short-lived, non-wildcard certificates, you significantly mitigate the impact of an attack.

-This blog was originally posted on March 18, 2014 by Gavin Hill.
+(This post has been updated.
+It was originally published on March 18, 2014 by Gavin Hill.)